danielgallas/football-sweepstake/Readme.md

 https://coolors.co/47abdc-121218-27272d-dadde8-c7c7cd
 https://myfreelogomaker.com/brandkit/129244095/logo-files

-#### MENU ITEMS:

-- Dashboard: leaderboard (your position/leaderboard) + last match result + predictions and who scored how much;
-- Next match: simulation if you win what will the leaderboard be like
-- Predictions (by match) and (by user)
-- Your stats: fun stuff - based on your predictions, where would Gremio have been in 2022. how many goals Suarez needs to score per match

 #### TO DO NOW:

-- Have a page for users to update results:
+- Encerrar apostas

+- Time to do a major clean up:
+  - Rearrange folder structure

 AFTER THAT:

-- SetUsers: load all data here and pass it on downwards with useContext
+- Dashboard: Add Gremio position to frontpage (rightsite)
-- Dashboard:
+- Dashboard: Add Suarez goals to frontpage (rightside)
-  - Fix big expanded graphs
-  - Fix directory structure, component names and capital letters in files
-- review app and get rid of things that don't need to exist (server urls)
-- separate components in admin page (find a new name for it)
+- Create a All Predictions page, where users can check out what other users bet - by match and by user
+- Create a Rules page, simply stating the rules
+- Add responsive menu icon
+- Create a Blog page, with posts about the competition
+- Create a Fun Stats page (comparing Gremio’s real performance and standings in the championship with player’s predictions in the Bolao, how many goals Suarez must score per game, etc)
-- build a webscrapper that loads results into a mongodb collection
+- Build a webscrapper that loads results into a mongodb collection

 - ALL CHANGES FOR V2.0 WILL BE DONE IN ADMIN2

+#### MENU ITEMS:

+- Dashboard: main stats
+- All Predictions: (by match) and (by user)
+- Fun stats: fun stuff - based on your predictions, where would Gremio have been in 2022. how many goals Suarez needs to score per match
+- Blog: news about the competition
+- Rules: static page

 #### THE MISSION: